 Photo Books for Parents or Grandparents or…

-2012 marks the seventh year in a row my four siblings and I will create a Shutterfly photo book for my parents as a group Christmas gift.
+2019 marked the seventh year in a row my four siblings and I have created a Shutterfly photo book for my parents as a group Christmas gift.
 My husband’s siblings have started the same tradition for my mother-in-law.
 There are five of us kids in my family and four on my husband’s side, all grown with families of our own now.
 Even though we are spread out and not always able to spend holidays together, this is a unique way we can get together (online) and give our parents something meaningful from all of us.

 The books act as a family yearbook, a fun (and growing) collection of memories on the shelf.
 This is perfect for my parents who rarely take pictures, as well as my mother-in-law who takes billions of pictures but doesn’t do anything with them.
 Either way, our parents are getting our photos and words collected in one nicely bound book.

 Here’s how our families organize it:

 - Start a new photo book in your Shutterfly account.

 - Figure out the number of pages you want in your book.
 We usually do several pages for each sibling/family, as well as multiple pages for family gatherings, trips, or reunions.
 This is also a neat place to mark new additions to the family, with any weddings or births that occurred during the year.

 - Send out an email to all involved, giving them your password (change it before/after the project if you don’t trust your brother, even after all these years), a list of each family’s pages, and a deadline for everything to be completed.

 - Have one person make finishing touches and order.
 Send a quick email to let everyone know the final amount.
 Split between multiple people, these books are crazy cheap, especially with the many discounts Shutterfly offers.

 - Give as a gift.
 Prepare for big smiles and a few tears.